oetiker/znapzend/README.md

 [![Coverage Status](https://img.shields.io/coveralls/oetiker/znapzend.svg)](https://coveralls.io/r/oetiker/znapzend?branch=master)

 ZnapZend is a ZFS centric backup tool.
 It relies on snapshot, send and receive todo its work.
-It has the built-in ability to to manage both local snapshots as well as remote copies by thining them out as time progresses.
+It has the built-in ability to manage both local snapshots as well as remote copies by thining them out as time progresses.

 The ZnapZend configuration is stored as properties in the ZFS filesystem